-Neurofeedback is a digital method of training sites, circuits, and networks of the brain, by using electrodes that read the electrical signals that the brain is always emitting.
+Neurofeedback is a digital method of training sites, circuits, and networks of the brain, by using sensors that read the electrical signals that the brain emits.
 Neurofeedback technology allows rewarding and training the same brain sites that are also involved in controlling the physical body.
 This has been successfully adopted by professionals like Kirk Cousins of the Minnesota Vikings football team, professional golfers like Bryson Dechambeau and Blake Adams, as well as US Air Force and NASA pilots, who have discovered how neurofeedback has made one of the best contributions to their unique skill set.

 All athletic and fitness skills are known to be supervised by areas of the brain called the sensory and motor cortices.
 These are closely related areas of the brain that allow the integration between the sensory information that comes in from the outside, and the subsequent interpretation, construction, and execution of a response.
 These parts of the brain are known to be highly developed in individuals who have an advanced level of performance in a physical task.
 The defining feature and basis of learning is referred to as neuroplasticity, which denotes the brain's ability to change its own structure and function in accordance to how it is used, and the demands placed upon the body.

-Peak performance involves more than just the sensory and motor cortices.
+Peak performance involves more than just the sensory and motor cortices which govern the physical movement of the musculoskeletal system.
 The power of healthy focus, and executive function in general, carry an enormous amount of advantage in sports and fitness, and are governed by the frontal lobes of the brain.
-The prevalence of ADHD and other attentional disorders are additional factors that impact sports performance.
+The prevalence of ADHD and other attentional disorders are additional factors that impact sports performance, and is also known to be associated with frontal lobe function.
 Neurofeedback can be used with spatial precision to reward and train these parts of the brain, with about a 90% documented success rate.
-ADHD has been one of the most successfully treated disorders in neurorfeedback’s history, and the Food and Drug Administration (FDA) has even approved a specific EEG brain wave signature as a diagnostic marker.
+ADHD has been one of the most successfully treated disorders in neurorfeedback’s history, earning the approval of an EEG diagnostic biomarker by the Food and Drug Administration (FDA).

 Equally as likely to have an effect on physical and athletic performance is the presence of any other cognitive or mental dysregulation such as depression, anxiety, epilepsy, PTSD, among others.
 These pathologies have associations to specific parts of the brain, and give neurofeedback the advantage of targeting its training and development.